uppercasserole/stardew_marriage_speedruns/routes/shane/stardew_marriage_shane_intermediate.md

 - Return to farm
 - Continue chopping trees as able
 - Flower Dance at 9am
-- Talk to everyone
+- DO NOT talk to everyone
 - Dance with Shane
 - Sleep

-### Rainy Day
+### Spring 25
 - Eat pepper poppers and drink coffee if available
 - Check mail for up to 1,000g if necessary (need 5,000g)
 - Chop trees as necessary (need 300 wood)
-- Buy Mermaids Pendant
-- Propose outside of Shane's house at 7:15
+- Gift pepper and talk to Shane outside his house at 7:15am
-- Sleep
+- Buy mermaids pendant
+- Propose to Shane on his way to work
+- Return home and sleep, or pass out
 - Sleep until win